thenamesdyl/maze-solver/README.md

 # Maze Solver
 This was done around 4 years ago, was for a class I took in high school.
-Not representative of current work.
+Not representative of current work, the graphics part of this were provided.
 ## Features

 1. Generates a maze with cool blue and green graphics